 Verticillium of Chrysanthemums

 While many plant issues and diseases show distinctive signs and symptoms early in the growing season, others do not.
-Chrysanthemum verticillium wilt is one of these and caused by certain types of verticillium fungus.
+Chrysanthemum verticillium wilt is one of these and is caused by certain types of verticillium fungus.

 Mums with verticillium wilt are unique in that the presence of infection may go undetected by growers throughout the vast majority of the growing season.
 Early growth of the plant is likely to appear normal.
 It is not until the plants have developed and started to form flower buds that they may become distressed.